rdkit/mmpdb/README.md

 Optional components you may find useful are:

-  - By default the matched molecular pairs are stored in a SQLite database.
-The APSW module from https://github.com/rogerbinns/apsw gives slightly better analysis performance than Python's built-in SQLite module.

   - The matched molecular pairs may instead by be stored in a Postgres database.
 These were tested using the [psycopg2](https://www.psycopg.org/) adapter.
 See `mmpdb